bushblade/Mern-Ecommerce/notes.md

 Fixed position Navbar - no janky content shifting on mobile when the menu is opened.

-Redux subscription for cartItems in LS - simpler less repetitive.
+Redux subscription for cartItems in LS - simpler less repetitive and less bug prone.

-Redux subscription for userLogin
+Redux subscription for userLogin, whenever the userInfo changes LS is set automatically saving a lot of repetition of code so less likely to introduce a bug.

-Stick with identifying product by \_id  rather than renaming as product.
+Stick with identifying product by \_id  rather than renaming as product for less mental overhead.

 userController sends back more specific responses for not found or wrong password.